DamoNeer/hacker-blog/_posts/2021-04-03-CrackMe-Password.md

         print(line + '_' + color + '_')
 ```

-Afterwards, I copied the list of country codes (including "-" characters) from [https://countrycode.org/](this website) and paste them onto Excel.
+Afterwards, I copied the list of country codes (including "-" characters) from [this website](https://countrycode.org/) and paste them onto Excel.
 Isolate the country codes on Excel and paste it in a txt file.

 Then, I used an [online hash analyzer](https://www.tunnelsup.com/hash-analyzer/) and found out that I was dealing with SHA2-256 here.